MennoBR/MennoBR/README.md

 - 👋 Hi, I’m @MennoBR
 - 👀 I’m interested in Movies, Music and Coding.
-- 💞️ I’m looking to collaborate on projects in Python.
+- 💞️ I’m looking to collaborate on projects in Python and Javascript.
 - 📫 How to reach me: https://www.linkedin.com/in/guilherme-malburg-6a0322190/

 <!---